Kofiwusubrempong/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 4 Display current directory contents, including hidden files (starting with .in long format Task 5 this script is used to list files in long format, print user and group ids and display hidden files in long format Task 6 This script is used to to create a directory in another directory
+Task 4 Display current directory contents, including hidden files (starting with .in long format Task 5 this script is used to list files in long format, print user and group ids and display hidden files in long format Task 6 This script is used to to create a directory in another directory Task 7 This script is used to move a file from one directory to another